Digitaldreamskc/flashfund/README.md

 # ⚡ FlashFund — Emergency Aid, Onchain and Instant

-**FlashFund** is a lightweight, fast-response dApp that lets users raise and receive emergency crypto donations instantly through micro-contributions on Solana.
+**FlashFund** is a lightweight, fast-response dApp that lets users raise and receive monetary donations  for emergencys/disaster reflief instantly through micro-contributions on Solana.

 Designed for speed, simplicity, and trust.